DFE-Digital/register-early-career-teachers/documentation/service-rules/appropriate-body-users.md

 This is done by uploading a CSV file (template given by the TRA) onto the portal.
-The columns on the file are the same as the details needed on the individual record but this allows ABs to update the TRA with all their ECTs data much quicker.
+The columns on the file are the same as the details needed on the individual record but this allows ABs to update the TRA with all their ECT's data much quicker.

 You can also release an ECT and extend them using the mass upload file.